Translations

 Translator

-; - Create translation resources for each supported locale that translate each message in the application;
+("Translations"); - Create translation resources/files for each supported locale that translate each message in the application;

-- Determine, set and manage the user's locale in the session.
+- Determine, set and manage the user's locale for the request and optionally on the user's entire session.

 Configuration

-user's locale to lookup and return translated messages.
-Before using it,
+locale to lookup and return translated messages.
+Before using it, enable the

 in your configuration: